Indian migrant workers during the COVID-19 pandemic

-Indian migrant workers during the COVID-19 pandemic have faced multiple hardships.
+Indian migrant workers during the COVID-19 pandemic faced multiple hardships.
 With factories and workplaces shut down due to the lockdown imposed in the country, millions of migrant workers had to deal with the loss of income, food shortages and uncertainty about their future.
 Following this, many of them and their families went hungry.
 Thousands of them then began walking back home, with no means of transport due to the lockdown.
+A study found that 43.3 million interstate migrants returned to their home during the first wave of COVID-19 led lockdowns and out of 43.3 million around 35 million walked home or used unusual means of transportation.
 In response, the Central and State Governments took various measures to help them, and later arranged transport for them.
 198 migrant workers died due to the lockdown, with reasons of road accidents.

 Background

 There are an estimated 139 million migrants in the country, according to the World Economic Forum.
 The International Labour Organization (ILO) predicted that due to the pandemic and the lockdown, about 400 million workers would be poverty-stricken.
 Most migrants in the country originate from Uttar Pradesh and Bihar, followed by Rajasthan and Madhya Pradesh.
 The cities of Mumbai and Delhi attract the highest number of migrants in India.
 While most men migrate for work, women migrate due to marriage.

 Migrant workers consist majorly of daily-wage labourers working in the manufacturing and construction industries.
 They are often denied adequate healthcare, nutrition, housing and sanitation, since many of them work in the informal sector.
 They mostly hail from rural areas but live in cities due to work for most of the year.
 Many have no savings and stayed in factory dormitories, which were shut due to the lockdown.
 Additionally, there was no central registry of migrant workers, despite the existence of the Inter-State Migrant Workmen Act, 1979.

 According to research published in the Royal Geographical Society, the workers who have been treated the worst are from areas like Odisha, Jharkhand and Chhattisgarh, in which the indigenous population's natural resources were extracted by outsiders.
 Further, workers paid the least for the hardest work belong to the backward classes, mainly from the Dalit and the Adivasi communities.
 The research also indicated that the families of the migrant workers supported them by maintaining their houses and taking care of them, either when seasonal work is unavailable or when they are no longer able to work.

 Maharashtra has the largest number of migrants, according to the 2011 Census of India.
 Its state government imposed a lockdown on 20 March 2020 in Pune, Pimpri-Chinchwad, the Mumbai Metropolitan Region and Nagpur, leaving the migrant workers with no work.
 Due to the lockdown, thousands then gathered at the train and bus stations, seeking transport to their hometowns but with the nationwide lockdown in place, all transport facilities were closed.